 Hydrogen is abundant, cheap and clean burning, but it is reportedly difficult to transport – it may need to be converted to ammonia, then converted back into hydrogen at the destination where it will be used.
 It can make metal brittle and is also a lot more explosive than petrol.
 However, solutions to these issues are the subject of intense research currently.

-There are, in fact, many different shades of hydrogen, but Forrest appears to have timed his venture well, with the new US President Joe Biden keen to boost clean energy and the European Union scaling up renewable hydrogen projects.
+Forrest appears to have timed his venture well, with US President Joe Biden keen to boost clean energy and the European Union scaling up renewable hydrogen production projects.
 Meanwhile, the biggest countries in Asia are all anxious to reduce pollution and develop renewable sources of power.

 Tim Buckley, an energy market analyst from the Institute for Energy Economics and Financial Analysis (IEFA), told the ABC it was estimated that the price of green hydrogen will drop 70% over the coming decade in countries with access to cheap renewable power.